women-plus-datascience/women-plus-datascience.github.io/_section/panels/2021-03_data-science-persuasion.md

 ---
 layout: "page"
-title: "Data Science Persuasion: Bridging analytics and policy"
+title: "Data Science Persuasion"
 permalink: "/data-science-persuasion/"
 weight: 3
 ---
+# Bridging analytics and policy
 This panel brings together data scientists, policy and decision makers to discuss the science and art of data-driven decision and policy making.
 Attendees will hear perspectives from seasoned practitioners about important issues impacting the work of data scientists with policy makers and challenges they face in bridging science with policies.
 Speakers will address their different views on the production and use of evidence, accountabilities that guide